lanl/LaGriT/docs/pages/release_notes/lagrit_release_notes_V3.330.md

 Previous release  LaGriT v3.3.2  Apr 16, 2019

+### Major Change in Build

+This release includes a merge from Daniel Livingston's branch for Windows development.
+This includes new build scripts and associated files that use cmake to compile, build, and test LaGriT based on the OS platform.
+The new instructions are included in the README.md.

 ### Enhancements:

 - read/gocad for 3D .so and 2D .ts files.
 See test/level01/read_gocad for file examples.